bbauska/Coursera-Bootstrap/readme.md

 then in here, I set margin: 0px auto, padding: pat-up-dn and pad-left-right.

-With this, I have defined the Mixin that I\'m going to make use of in my CSS classes that we\'ll define later.
+With this, I have defined the Mixin that I&apos;m going to make use of in my CSS classes that we&apos;ll define later.

 And this carries two parameters pad-up-dn and pad-left-right.